raspberrypi/documentation/installation/noobs.md

 ##### Mac OS

 The [SD Association's Formatting Tool](https://www.sdcard.org/downloads/formatter_4/) is also available for Mac users, although the default OS X Disk Utility is also capable of formatting the entire disk.
 To do this, select the SD card volume and choose `Erase` with `MS-DOS` format.
+Name the partition `BOOT` (all caps).

 ##### Linux